santiagoneusa/ST0245-002/README.md

 There you will see 2 functions.
   - Plot path: uses the Google Maps engine with the librarie gmplot to plot the path given by the function 'generate_path' in 'graph_methods.py'.
   - Alert: Explain the some things that appear in the plot gmplot generates.

+If any question, write to Manueña Castaño Franco or Santiago Neusa Ruiz on teams.